 How You'll Learn

-The Radiation Safety program will include instruction in the following:
+The Radiation Safety and Radiation Protection Technician programs will include instruction in the following:

 - Radiation physics